staging-951d-madcitymultimedia/postman-docs/src/pages/docs/writing-scripts/script-references/postman-sandbox-api-reference.md

 console.log(pm.execution.location.current);
 ```

 You can use the `pm.execution.location` and `pm.execution.location.current` properties in your scripts to understand what items are being executed when a request is sent.
-This information enables you to implement logic and actions in your scripts that's tailored to the current location within your API testing or collection structure.
+This information enables you to implement logic and actions in your scripts tailored to the current location within your API testing or collection structure.

 ### Skip request execution from pre-request scripts